This page describes Storage Transfer Service.

 If checksum metadata isn't available from the underlying source storage system, and agents can't be run locally near the source storage system, Storage Transfer Service can't compute a checksum until the data arrives in Cloud Storage.
 In this scenario, Storage Transfer Service copies the data but can't perform end-to-end data integrity checks to confirm that the data received is the same as the source data.
 Instead, Storage Transfer Service attempts a "best effort" approach by using available metadata, such as file size, to validate that the file copied to Cloud Storage matches the source file.

 For example, Storage Transfer Service uses file sizes to validate data for:

 After your transfer is complete, we recommend performing additional data integrity checks to validate:

 - The correct version of the files are copied, for files that change at the source.

 - The correct set and number of files are copied, to verify that you've set up the transfer jobs correctly.

 - That files were copied correctly, by verifying the metadata on the files, such as file checksums, file size, and so forth.

 Should you use gsutil or Storage Transfer Service?

 The gsutil command-line tool also enables you to transfer data between Cloud Storage and other locations.
-While you can use gsutil to work with Amazon S3 buckets and transfer data from Amazon S3 to Cloud Storage, Storage Transfer Service is recommended for this use case.
+While you can use gsutil to transfer from another cloud storage provider to Cloud Storage, Storage Transfer Service is recommended for this use case.

 Follow these rules of thumb when deciding whether to use gsutil or Storage Transfer Service: